 Science in Public Conference 2015: Research, Practice, Impact

-Now in their tenth year, the Science in Public conference and network bring together researchers and practitioners in science communication and public engagement from across the UK and around the world.
+Running for over 10 years, the Science in Public conference and network bring together researchers and practitioners in science communication and public engagement from across the UK and around the world.

 The 2015 Science in Public conference took place 9 - 10 July and welcomed around 80 researchers and practitioners in science communication and public engagement, from PhD students to professors, for two days of intense discussion and debate in four workshops and 35 individual presentations.